justjoe6/ecommsite/README.md

 ```

 Get Products by ID Request:
+Similar to the DELETE request handler for products here it uses the URL parameter to get the ID of the product to be retrieved from the database if that product is found a response is sent with that product otherwise the message "Product Not Found" is sent.
 ```
 app.get("/product/:id",verifyToken, async (req, rsp) => {
   let result = await Product.findOne({ _id: req.params.id });